 Dzong means a fort in the lexicon of Bhutan, Rinpung Dzong is a tourist spot on your trip to Bhutan that you s.
 This fort has white towering walls, exemplifying the typical Bhutanese architecture and decades-old traditions that are deep-rooted.
 Because of the proximity that has many shrines and temples, the fort exudes a deep sense of tranquility.
 Some of those prominent shrines are the assembly hall of Monk, the stupa of Sandalwood, Konawa, and the shrine of the protector.

 The time to visit this architectural marvel is between 9 am and 5 pm there are processions at the Tshechu festival where holy images are carried, accompanied by mask dances portraying the famous.
-The best time to visit this religious place is best in the month of March-April when the annual festival of Tshechu is held in Rinpung Dzong from 11th to 15th day.
+The best time to visit this religious place is best in the month of March-April when the annual festival of Tshechu is held in Rinpung Dzong from the 11th to the 15th day.

 Tiger's Nest Monastery: